-Although it may seem like these boards have just been given pretty floral graphics, there's some serious technology and design behind ladies' snowboards.
+Although it may seem like these boards have just been given the pretty in pink treatment, there's some serious technology and design behind ladies' snowboards.

 Due to structural differences in the body, men and women use different movement techniques when performing a single leg squat.
 Females naturally rotate their pelvis towards the weight bearing limb, while males rotate in the opposite direction.
 As a result, women are more prone to knee injury and knee pain than men.
-It's important to have a board designed with your body in mind, so don't settle for a men's board.
+It's important to have a board designed with the way your body moves in mind, so there can be some serious downsides if you settle for a men's board.

 Purchasing a board designed with these elements in mind will allow for smoother, more intuitive, and less injury-prone riding.